Frequently Asked Questions

 Hopefully this is the kind of adventure you are interested in!

-Bali has tropical weather as it’s just eight degrees north of the equator.
-The high temperatures don't change much through the year, although the Indonesian island does have a distinct wet season that’s brought in by the western monsoon.
-This is from late October to April, so July’s in the dry season.
-You'll still get some rain, but it’s usually in short and heavy showers that leave fresh blue skies behind.
-Bali’s center is dominated by high mountains, and here you'll get cooler temperatures and more rain.
+Bali is only eight degrees north of the equator and has a tropical climate.
+The high temperatures don't change much through the year, although the Indonesian islands do have a distinct wet season that is brought in by the western monsoon from late October to April.
+July is in the dry season, and while you'll probably still see some rain, it is usually in short showers that leave fresh blue skies behind.
+Bali’s center is dominated by high mountains where you'll experience cooler temperatures and more rain.
 Things are warmer and drier the further away from the mountains you are, and you'll be warmest on the coast.